donny/quail/README.md

 ### Background

-This project is part of [52projects](https://donny.github.io/52projects/) and the new stuff that I learn through this project: ...
+This project is part of [52projects](https://donny.github.io/52projects/) and the new stuff that I learn through this project: [Serverless Framework](https://serverless.com)

 ### Serverless Framework